MooMooYonders/videotto-task/README.md

 # Videotto Clip Finder

-A small system that takes a video (via Dropbox link), analyzes it, and returns the **top 3 clips** with start/end times and a short explanation for each.
+A small system that takes a video (via Dropbox link), analyses it, and returns the **top 3 clips** with start/end times and a short explanation for each.
 Built for the Videotto Engineering Internship Exercise.

 ## What it does